We come to work every day to make the world a better place.

 We embrace a culture of belonging in the workplace.
 We welcome your application no matter who you are, where you’re from, how you think, what you believe in, or whom you love.
 We all come from different backgrounds and walks of life, bringing unique perspectives and experiences.
 We encourage applications from 2SLGBTQ+, Black, Indigenous, and People of Colour (BIPOC), women, newcomers to Canada, and people with disabilities.
 Please let us know if you require any accommodation in the application and interview process (including different materials or otherwise).

 Our core values are Integrity, Innovation, and Partnership.

-Our work has achieved more than $1 billion in energy savings and contributed over 24% of Nova Scotia’s GHG emission reductions since 2011.
-We’re passionate about ensuring that all Nova Scotians have equal access to our programs and understand that energy efficiency can help serve our communities and promote a socially equitable energy future.
+Our work has achieved over $4 billion in energy savings and contributed to 22% of Nova Scotia’s GHG emission reductions.
+If there’s a better way to improve energy efficiency, we’ll find it.
 Find out more about how we are making an impact here: https://www.efficiencyone.ca/impact/.

 Why you’ll love working here:

 - A culture that understands there is life outside of work and cares about its employees.